-There is an extensive inventory of equipment available for free loan to the community ranging from handheld cassette recorders to digital video cameras and data projectors.
+There is an extensive inventory of equipment available for free loan to the community.
 Offices are staffed Monday through Friday, 8:30 a.m. to 5 p.m.
 Reservations are requested when borrowing equipment.
 A minimum 24 hours advance notice is kindly requested for help with class, meeting and event setups, and longer notice is necessary for larger events with extensive equipment needs.